 |Hardcopy (shipping and handling)||10||$50.00|| ADD TO CART|

 Significance and Use

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 Other StandardsAutonomy Levels for Unmanned Systems (ALFUS) Framework, Volume 1: Terminology, Version 2.04 National Response Framework, U.S. Department of Homeland Security